jpmclaughlin/pp-base-app-seed/README.md

 ### Installing dependencies

-We have two kinds of dependencies in this project: tools and angular framework code.
-The tools help us manage and test the application.
+There are two kinds of dependencies in this project: tools and angular framework code.
+The tools help manage and test the application.

-* We get the tools we depend upon via `npm`, the [node package manager][npm].
+* Get the tools we depend upon via `npm`, the [node package manager][npm].
-* We get the angular code via `bower`, a [client-side code package manager][bower].
+* Get the angular code via `bower`, a [client-side code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+To install, simply call:

 ```
 npm install